bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 * Constant: IPv6 multicast group

+* Interface: enable/disable Babel on this interface

 * Interface: Metric algorithm

 * Interface: Split horizon

-* Interface: enable/disable Babel on this interface

 * Interface: sets of MAC keys

-* Interface: MAC algorithm

 * Interface: verify received MAC packets

-* Interface: set of DTLS certificates
+* Interface: set of certificates for use with DTLS

 * Interface: use cached info extensions